-In compliance with Rules 5.05A, 5.05 (1) and (2) of the GEM Listing Rules, the Company has appointed three independent non-executive Directors, i.e. Mr. Yuen Kin Pheng, Ms. Guan Xin and Mr. Zhou Ming, representing at least one-third of the Board and at least one of whom has appropriate professional qualifications, or accounting or related financial management expertise.
-Confirmation of independence has been received from each of the independent non-executive Directors of the Company and the Company considers all existing independent non-executive Directors to be independent according to the independence guidelines as set out in Rule 5.09 of the GEM Listing Rules.
+In compliance with Rules 5.05A, 5.05 (1) and (2) of the GEM Listing Rules, the Company has appointed three independent non-executive Directors.
+Currently the independent non-executive Directors are Mr. Zhou Ming, Ms. Guan Xin and Mr. Lin Ju Zheng, representing at least one-third of the Board and at least one of whom has appropriate professional qualifications, or accounting or related financial management expertise.